 Closing old and unused credit accounts can help you avoid unnecessary fees and guard against identity theft.
 However, it can also cause your credit score to drop if you aren't careful.
 Here are a few do's and don'ts for closing those dormant accounts:

 - Consider closing unused cards that are costing you money.
 If your card has an extraordinarily high interest rate or an abundance of fees, and your provider isn't willing to lower your rate or waive some fees, you may want to consider closing the card - especially if you don't use it.

-- Be aware that you can cancel accounts that have an active balance.
-You can ask your creditor to close the account to new charges and continue paying down the balance each month.
+- Be aware that you can usually cancel accounts that have an active balance by asking your creditor to close the account to new charges while you continue to pay down the balance each month.
 This may be a good way for heavy credit users to prevent new spending while they are reducing their balances.
-However, watch out for hidden fees.
+However, watch out for additional fees.

-- Keep four to six credit accounts open.
-This will keep your credit score and debt balances healthy.
+- Aim to keep some accounts open.
+This is generally recommended to keep your credit score and debt balances healthy.
 Signs of active and responsible credit use are viewed positively by creditors.

 - Close the oldest account on your credit reports.
-This could cause your credit history to appear shorter and could harm your credit score.
+This could cause your credit history to appear shorter, which may harm your credit score.

 - Just throw away old cards and expect your accounts to close automatically.
-The safest way to close an account is to send a certified letter to the customer service department of the credit company.
-You should receive an account closing confirmation letter in 10 days.
+The safest way to close an account is to send a certified letter to the customer service department of the creditor.
+Typically, you should receive an account closing confirmation letter in 10 days.

 - Be pressured to cancel several accounts all at once.
-Gradually paying down and closing accounts may be the best plan if you are unsure about the impact on your credit score or the amount of debt you need to carry.
-If you want to cancel numerous credit accounts, spacing the closures over time will reduce the chance of attracting negative suspicion from potential creditors.
+If you want to cancel numerous credit accounts, spacing the closures over time could reduce the chance of attracting negative suspicion from potential creditors.